M20190649/GrabAI/2_eda/README.md

-For more in depth EDA, I approached the issue from two perspectives: Demand vs Geography and Gemand vs Time (graph).
+For more in depth EDA, I approached the issue from two perspectives:
+* Demand vs Geography, and
+* Gemand vs Time (graph)

 # Geo EDA